mouxib/LgninnovaTool/README.md

 # 📌 Features and Functionality
 **LginnovaTool offers a variety of functions, including:**

-✅ Extract device information (serial number, iOS version, mode, etc...)
+✅ Extract device information (serial number, iOS version, mode, etc...).

-✅ Use the Libimobiledevice library to communicate with iPhones ✅ Easy-to-use interface
+✅ Use the Libimobiledevice library to communicate with iPhones.

+✅ Easy-to-use interface.

-✅ Fix some system-specific bugs using the 'Repair iDevice' button
+✅ Fix some system-specific bugs using the 'Repair iDevice' button.
 # 💡 Development and Learning Opportunities
 **This tool does not override any security features (such as iCloud lock or mobile device management).
 Instead, the program is designed to:**
-🔹 Support novice developers in understanding how to interact with iOS devices 🔹 Provide a simple and organized codebase for easy learning 🔹 Enable developers to extend and enhance the tool with additional functionality
+🔹 Support novice developers in understanding how to interact with iOS devices.

+🔹 Provide a simple and organized codebase for easy learning.

+🔹 Enable developers to extend and enhance the tool with additional functionality.

+image.png

 # ⚠️ Important Notes
 🔹 This program was developed entirely by our team and is a small part of a larger native tool.

 🔹 The code will not work directly without simple troubleshooting.
 As a developer, we encourage you to analyze and debug the code, which is both easy and educational.
 # MYB & innova Tool :
 **Developer**:**[Belkaid Moudjib ]**.